The Looting

 Get Wiped Out

-During the fourth and subsequent rounds, if at any time no fighters remain on the battlefield or all fighters remaining on the battlefield are Broken or Seriously Injured, the battle will continue to the end of the current round and then be over.
+During the fifth and subsequent rounds, if at any time no fighters remain on the battlefield or all fighters remaining on the battlefield are Broken or Seriously Injured, the battle will continue to the end of the current round and then be over.

 Final Stand

-Loot crates that are not controlled by any gang remain unclaimed.
+Unopened loot caskets that are not controlled by any gang remain unclaimed.

 Victory